 From 1996 to 1999, I worked for the Garden Company nursery in Santa Cruz, California, which was a great experience.
 At that time I was lucky to live in a house that was surrounded by a huge amount of land where I could garden to my heart’s content.
 In the summer of 2000, after years of longing to live in the mountains again, I moved to Tahoe.

 The garden is now full of native plants and wildlife.
 Each year Chickadees, Robins, Juncos and Jays nest in the yard.
-The garden is a continual source of delight and frustration for me.
-We live across the street from a large meadow, so we have plenty of voles and gophers in the yard too.

 With this blog I’m hoping to share what I’ve learned about gardening with native and non-native adapted plants.
 Enjoy!